Pablom25/AI_ML_RAG_University/README.md

 # Set up

-To get everything set-up run the following code on your terminal
+To get everything set-up run the following code on your terminal.
+You mus have python 12.

 ```
 python3.12 -m venv .venv